Shipping Container Security

 Shipping Container Security is a critical focus for Port Shipping USA when maintaining the safety of goods, vessels and personnel is critical to customer confidence and we aim to do our best with the measures that are in place to fulfil expectations.

 International Cooperation is Key

-Since 2000, the World Shipping Council has played a vital role in helping maintain the high standards of security established by ocean-going liner operators, who facilitate approximately 60% of the international trade in goods, primarily through container and roll-on/roll-off vessels.
+Since 2000, the World Shipping Council has played a vital role helping maintain the high standards of shipping container security established by ocean-going liner operators, who facilitate approximately 60% of the international trade in goods, primarily through container and roll-on/roll-off vessels.